WebReflection/redefine/README.md

       property: "the property"
     });

-The best part about `redefine.js` is its **ambiguity freee** approach, granted by hidden classes understood at definition time, a technique that lets us switch `power on` when and if needed.
-As example, the very first `Object.definepropeties` snippet is not just setting properties, is also defining one of them as `enumerable`.
+The best part about `redefine.js` is its **ambiguity free** approach, granted by hidden classes understood at definition time, a technique that lets us switch `power on` when and if needed.
+As example, the very first `Object.definePropeties` snippet is not just setting properties, is also defining one of them as `enumerable`.

     // identical to initial snippet
     redefine(